 save energy and save money!

 - Preparation: Second, to save you time during the entire process, we recommend you create clear and easy to maneuver pathways to your windows, basement, water heater, furnace, A/C unit and circuit breaker.
+Ashes in fireplaces and woodstoves should also be cleaned out.

 - Equipment Setup: After arriving and briefly explaining the process, the advisor will bring the energy assessing equipment into your home and set it up.
 We encourage you to ask as many questions as you like.